 Nearby is the botanical garden, Parc Phoenix, and the Musée des Arts Asiatiques (Asian Arts Museum).

 This is the last stop before the tram splits between the Airport and CADAM.

 Nearby is the Saint Augustin train station which will soon be moved!
 A massive infrastructure project will move the train station closer to the Airport and an eventual regional train line.
-Work is expected to last from November 2019 to 2021.

 Map of Line 3